spectralDNS/shenfun/docs/source/index.rst

 Welcome to shenfun's documentation!
 ===================================

-`Shenfun`_ is a toolbox for automating the spectral Galerkin method.
-The user interface to shenfun is very similar to `FEniCS`_, but works only for tensor product grids and the spectral Galerking method.
+`Shenfun`_ is a high performance computing platform for solving partial differential equations by the spectral Galerkin method.
+The user interface to shenfun is very similar to `FEniCS`_, but applications are limited to multidimensional tensor product grids.
 The code is parallelized with MPI through the `mpi4py-fft`_ package.

 Document build status